jahfer/ori/README.md

 ## Usage

 Ori aims to make concurrency in Ruby simple, intuitive, and easy to manage.
+There are only two decisions you need to make when using Ori:

+1. What code must complete _before_ other code starts?
+2. What code can run at the same time as other code?

 ### Defining Boundaries

 At the core of Ori is the concurrency boundary.
 Ori guarantees everything inside of a boundary will complete before any code after the boundary starts.
-As well boundaries can be freely nested, allowing you to define critical sections where multiple tasks may run concurrently.
+Boundaries can be freely nested, allowing you to define critical sections inside of other critical sections.

-To create a new concurrency boundary, call `Ori.sync(&block)`.
-Once inside a boundary, you can use `Ori::Scope#async(&block)` to spawn some concurrent work.
-If `Ori::Scope#async` isn't used, the code inside the boundary will run synchronously from the perspective of the boundary.
+To create a new concurrency boundary, call `Ori.sync` with your block of code.
+Once inside the boundary, you can use `Ori::Scope#async` or `Fiber.schedule(&block)` to define and run concurrent work.
+Code written inside of the boundary but outside of `Ori::Scope#async` will run synchronously (from the perspective of the boundary).

+> [!INFO]
-`Fiber.schedule(&block)`, provided by Ruby, is nearly identical to `Ori::Scope#async`, with the only difference being that `Ori::Scope#async` can spawn a fiber to an explicitly provided scope, rather than only the active scope.
+> `Fiber.schedule(&block)`—provided by Ruby—is nearly identical to `Ori::Scope#async`, with the only difference being that `Ori::Scope#async` can spawn a fiber in whichever scope it is called, rather than being limited to the active scope.

 ```ruby
 Ori.sync do |scope|